bradleybonitatibus/docker-airflow/README.md

 # Airflow 2.0 Sandbox
 Sandbox for getting started with Airflow 2.0

 ## Using this repo
-To start, ensure you have `docker` and `docker-compose` installed.
+Before starting, ensure you have `docker` and `docker-compose` installed.
-Once you have them installed, run the following command to persist the `postgres` data in this volume:
+Once you have them installed, this readme will walk through the steps required to setup your environment.

 ## Environment Variables
 Create the following files in the root directory of the repository:
 - `.pg.env`
 - `.env`

-The `.pg.env` contains the `postgres` environment variables for the root user of the database.
+Inside the `.pg.env` contains the `postgres` environment variables for the root user of the database.
 In this case, you can use:

 ```